Child Care Fee Reduction Initiative - Information for providers

 Providers can use My ChildCareBC Services to opt in or renew their participation in the Child Care Fee Reduction Initiative when they apply to the Child Care Operating Funding program.
 Providers can check the status of their application and will be notified by email when there is a message, notification or reminder on My ChildCareBC Services.

-Refer to the Child Care Operating Funding opt in or renew page for important dates and to apply for Child Care Operating Funding.
+Refer to the Child Care Operating Funding opt in or renew page to apply for Child Care Operating Funding.
 Providers can opt in to the Child Care Fee Reduction Initiative at any time.
 To opt out, providers can call the Child Care Services Centre at 1-888-338-6622 (Option 2)

 Once approved